thrackle-io/rules-engine/docs/src/src/protocol/economic/ruleProcessor/RuleProcessorDiamondLib.sol/library.RuleProcessorDiamondLib.md

 ## Functions
 ### s

-*Function for position of rules.
-Every rule has its own storage.*
+*Function for position of facets and their selectors.
+Every facet has its own storage.*

 ```solidity